rakhimov/scram/doc/input_file.rst

-A more convenient format than the XML for writing simple fault trees utilizes a shorter notation for gates, operators (``&``, ``|``, ``@``, ``~``, ``^``), and events to create a collection of Boolean equations.
+A more convenient format than the XML for writing simple fault trees utilizes a shorter notation for gates, operators (``&``, ``|``, ``@``, ``~``, ``^``), and events to create a collection of Boolean formulas.
 The Aralia format can be converted into the XML format with `this script`_.

 .. _this script: